lysmarine/lysmarine_doc/doc/projectstructure.md

 > [https://github.com/lysmarine_doc](https://github.com/lysmarine_doc) Is the documentation and website repo.

-Contain:
-- Project website.
-- Documentation.
-- Issue tracker.
+It contain the website and documentation files.

 ## lysmarine_gen

  > [lysmarine-gen](https://gitlab.com/lysmarine/lysmarine_gen) is the tool used to build lysmarine. *(This is where the magic append)*

-  Lysmarine-gen is a fork of the [pi-gen](https://github.com/RPi-Distro/pi-gen) project used to build the official [Rasbian](https://www.raspberrypi.org/downloads/raspbian/) image.
-Original build stages have been striped and replaced to create the lysmarine OS with all the pre-installed tools and configurations.
-- Issue tracker.

-## Tuktuk-chart-plotter.

-> Tuktuk is a chart plotter for Signal K with the support for raster chart providers.

-  Lysmarine use a forked version of tuktuk.

-   - The original project is available here: [tuktuk-chart-plotter](https://github.com/vokkim/tuktuk-chart-plotter).

-   - The lysmarine fork can be found here: [tuktuk-chart-plotter](https://gitlab.com/FredericGuilbault/tuktuk-chart-plotter)

-The fork add few features and pre-configured settings for the need of lysmarine.
+This is also where issues should be submited.

 ## Fbpanel

 > fbpanel is a lightweight desktop panel.
 It works with any NETWM compliant window manager.

-Lysmarine use a forked version of fbpanel.
+Sadly fbpanel is a dead project.
+Some people suLysmarine use a forked version of fbpanel.

  - The original project is available here:[fbpanel](https://aanatoly.github.io/fbpanel/).

- - The lysmarine fork can be found here : [fbpanel](https://gitlab.com/FredericGuilbault/fbpanel)
+ - The lysmarine fork can be found here : [fbpanel](https://gitlab.com/lysmarine/fbpanel)

 The fork add minors edits for the need of lysmarine.